ibm-cloud-docs/billing-usage/service-level-commit.md

 ## Viewing your commitment usage
 {: #slc-services}

-To view your service-level commitment usage, go to **Manage > Billing > Commitments** and click **Service-level commitments**.
+To view your service-level commitment usage, go to **Manage > Billing and usage > Commitments** and click **Service-level commitments**.
 To access this information, you need an access policy with the viewer role or higher on the billing account management service.

 ## Minimum spending
 {: #spending-min-slc}